When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Introduction

-Nowadays, incremental learning–based forgery detection methods typically employ various replay strategies to preserve representative information from previous tasks, including central sample replay \cite{pan2023dfil}, hard sample replay \cite{pan2023dfil}, adversarial perturbations \cite{sun2025continual}, mixed prototypes \cite{tian2024dynamic}, and sparse uniform replay \cite{cheng2025stacking}.
-These approaches rely on replaying original samples from prior tasks but face two major limitations.
-As shown in Fig. \ref{fig:intro}, due to limited storage, sample replay can only retain a small subset of representative samples from previous tasks, leading to \textit{\textbf{insufficient data diversity}}.
-Moreover, storing original forged media introduces \textbf{\textit{privacy and security risks}}.
-An alternative strategy, generative replay, can effectively address both issues by generating samples instead of storing the originals, thereby avoiding diversity and privacy concerns.
-However, this approach presents a fundamental challenge for forgery detection, whose goal is to distinguish generated data from real data.
-The so-called “real” samples produced by generative replay are still synthetic, raising a critical question of whether such data can truly serve as real samples in training forgery detection models.
-Motivated by this problem, we make the first attempt to explore the feasibility of generative replay in forgery detection.
+To preserve historical task information, current incremental learning-based forgery detection methods typically utilize various sample replay strategies, such as central/hard sample replay \cite{pan2023dfil}, adversarial perturbations \cite{sun2025continual}, mixed prototypes \cite{tian2024dynamic}, and sparse uniform replay \cite{cheng2025stacking}.
+However, as illustrated in Fig. \ref{fig:intro}, replaying original samples faces two major bottlenecks: insufficient data diversity due to restricted storage, and potential privacy and security risks.
+We provide a detailed discussion on \textit{\textbf{Related Work}} in Appendix.
+Although generative replay avoids these issues by synthesizing samples instead of storing originals, it introduces a fundamental challenge: since the goal of forgery detection is to distinguish real data from synthetic, can these generated "real" samples truly serve as authentic data for model training?
+Motivated by this question, we make the first attempt to explore the feasibility of generative replay in forgery detection.

 As shown in Fig. \ref{fig:dist-intro}, we study generative replay using LDM-generated fake faces together with real faces to train a detection model.
 Four generators, LDM \cite{rombach2022high}, LDM-I \cite{rombach2022high}, DDIM \cite{song2020denoising}, and DDPM \cite{ho2020denoising}, are used to replay both fake and real distributions, with comparable FID values maintained to ensure fairness.
 The results show that when the replay generator closely resembles the fake model, such as LDM or LDM-I, the generated samples are poorly distinguished as real or fake.
 In contrast, generators that differ more from the fake model, such as DDIM or DDPM, achieve accurate detection.
 These observations suggest that generative replay can be effective in some scenarios but unreliable in others.
 We refer to the reliable cases as \textbf{domain-safe} and the unreliable ones as \textbf{domain-risky}.
 Understanding the underlying factors that determine whether a scenario is domain-safe or domain-risky is crucial for designing robust replay strategies.